RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 ## Basic Questions

-There are at least two fundamental questions that need to be answered before the thoughtful individual will turn to prayer.
+There are at least two fundamental questions that need to be answered before the thoughtful individual will turn to prayer in discerning a call to support a particular missionary.
 These are simply, _Who is this missionary, and why is his work important?_

 ### Who is this missionary?

 It is likely that a missionary has little personal reach beyond his home congregation.
 Though he may be heavily involved in service and ministry, any reputation or influence garnered by such involvement may not carry weight between congregations, especially when separated by distance.
 A missionary must be introduced to a new congregation by someone known and respected.
 This may be a pastor, councillor, or some other leader.
-Whatever role this leader plays, she must be introduced to the work.
+Whatever role this leader plays, she must first be introduced to the work.

 Relationship-building with a congregation begins with its leadership.
 This begins with the missionary being allowed to share testimony and the purpose of the work to which he is called.